comnori/comnori/README.md

 ## 🤔 I’m looking for help with

-I am trying to get a job at a large IT company.
+I plan to get a job at a large IT company in 2023.

+By 2024, I will be able to get a job at a company near Seongsu-dong.

 ## 💬 Ask me about